LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 - optional semantic circuit grammar;
 - player spawn.

-Every registered mode receives the selected map in its runtime context.
+Every registered mode receives the selected map and its built `WorldRuntime` service.
+The service owns pavement, obstacle, spawn, and boundary queries so player and future pursuit actors share one spatial truth.

 ## Local drive leaderboard